Power

 The bill does not include an extension of the Biden-era enhanced Affordable Care Act tax credits, a central sticking point for Democrats after weeks of stalemate that left thousands federal workers without pay, disrupted air travel, and threatened to cut off families from food benefits.

-Centene CEO Sarah London told analysts in an Oct.
-29 earnings call that it is expecting a year-end utilization push as its members stare down "potentially the wholesale loss of affordable healthcare coverage next year."
+Centene CEO Sarah London told analysts in an October 29 earnings call that the company is expecting a year-end utilization push as its members stare down potentially the wholesale loss of affordable healthcare coverage next year.

 More Power